Emergency beacon

 How a beacon works

-A beacon is a maritime device used to locate a person in the water or a boat at sea in the event of danger.
-Emergency beacons operate via satellite signal or VHF waves, and enable rescue services to locate you.
+A beacon is a maritime device used to locate a person who has fallen overboard, or a boat at sea, in the event of danger.
+Beacons operate via satellite signals or VHF waves, and enable rescue services to locate you.

-All beacons operate on the international Cospas-Sarsat distress system, which coordinates distress alerts received by the satellite network.
-They transmit at different frequencies and specific signals, enabling optimum detection by SAR (Search And Rescue) centers around the world.
+All beacons operate via the international Cospas-Sarsat distress system, which coordinates distress alerts received via the satellite network.
+They transmit at different frequencies and specific signals for optimum detection by SAR (Search And Rescue) centers around the world.

 EPIRBs emit a 406 MHz signal that is decoded by orbiting satellites.
 They are fixed beacons on board a ship.

-The PLB and AIS beacons also transmit a 121.5/243 MHz VHF frequency which can be detected by nearby boats.
+PLB and AIS beacons also emit a 121.5/243 MHz VHF frequency that can be detected by nearby boats.

-A beacon's autonomy, thanks to its built-in lithium-ion battery, averages 5 years for the best-performing models.
+A beacon's autonomy, thanks to its built-in lithium-ion battery, averages 5 years for the most powerful models.

-Comptoir Nautique offers a wide selection for use on pleasure boats or professional vessels.
+Comptoir Nautique we offer a wide selection of beacons for use on both pleasure and professional vessels.

-There are two categories of beacons: the EPIRBs and the PLBs ( AIS).
+Distress beacons fall into two categories: EPIRBs and PLBs ( AIS).

-Pleasure boats are required to be fitted with an EPIRB as soon as they are more than 60 miles from the coast.
+Pleasure craft are required to be fitted with an EPIRB whenever they are sailing more than 60 miles from the coast.
 The EPIRB (Emergency Position Indicating Radio Beacon) is an emergency position-indicating radio beacon.
 The beacon is attached to the boat, dedicated to a single vessel and identified by its MMSI number.
 It can be placed on deck or in a rack.
 These robust beacons are triggered by contact with water and send out an alert.
-They emit both satellite and radio waves.
+They transmit both satellite and radio waves.
 Rescue centers are informed within minutes.
-The EPIRB can be fitted with a GPS or AIS beacon to make it easier to locate nearby boats or rescue teams.
+The EPIRB can be fitted with a GPS or AIS beacon, making it easier to locate nearby boats or rescue teams.

 Différents types de balise